AlbaXIII/slant-api/README.md

 ### Environmental Variables

-The deployment process followed is based primarily from Code Institutes 'I Think Therefore I Blog' Walkthrough project.
+The deployment process followed is based primarily from Code Institutes 'DRF-API & Moments' walkthrough projects.

 - Create env.py in root directory of project.
 - Add env.py to .gitignore.